pretix/pretix-docs/docs/topics/email.md

 Contact our support team to enable DKIM for your domain on our mail servers.

-If you are sending out a large volume of emails, Google Mail also requires you to have a DMARC policy.
+If you are sending out a large volume of emails, email providers such as Google Mail also require you to have a DMARC policy.
 Specifying the DMARC policy as `p=none` is enough.

 ### Customizing email content

-Navigate to :navpath:Your organizer → :fa3-wrench: Settings → E-Mail:.
-On the "E-mail content" tab, you can customize the content of emails for customer account registration, email change, and password reset.
+If you want to customize the content of emails for customer account registration, email change, and password reset, navigate to :navpath:Your organizer → :fa3-wrench: Settings → E-Mail: and switch to the :btn:E-mail content: tab.
 All other types of email content are customized on the event level.

-Navigate to :navpath:Your event → :fa3-wrench: Settings → E-Mail:.
-On the "E-mail content" tab, you can customize the content of emails for orders, purchased products, and payments.
+If you want to customize the content of emails for orders, purchased products, and payments, navigate to :navpath:Your event → :fa3-wrench: Settings → E-Mail: and open the :btn:E-mail content: tab.
 Emails related to the customer account are handled on the organizer level.

 What follows is a list of all available placeholders, their function and an example.
 Not all placeholders are available for every type of email.
-The available palceholders are listed underneath the email in the backend.
+The available placeholders are listed underneath the fields for the email's subject line and body in the backend.

 | Placeholder                        | Function                                                                                                         | Example             |
 |------------------------------------|------------------------------------------------------------------------------------------------------------------|-------------|